Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Introduction

-Recently, the diffusion model~\cite{ho2020denoising,sohl2015deep,song2020score} has achieved state-of-the-art (SOTA) performance in various tasks.
-The diffusion model has better perceptual performance and fewer artifacts, and its denoising mechanism demonstrates great potential for image denoising.
+Recently, the diffusion model~\cite{ho2020denoising,sohl2015deep,song2020score} has achieved state-of-the-art (SOTA) performance in various tasks, such as image super-resolution~\cite{li2022srdiff,saharia2022image}, image inpainting~\cite{lugmayr2022repaint,dpnpr}, image deblurring~\cite{whang2022deblurring}.
+The methods~\cite{li2022srdiff,lugmayr2022repaint,dpnpr,whang2022deblurring} that utilize diffusion models exhibit higher perceptual quality and fewer artifacts.
+Therefore, we believe that the diffusion model holds significant potential for image denoising.
 However, stimulating the diffusion model for image denoising still remains several critical problems.
-Specifically, the diffusion model is designed to receive pure Gaussian noise as input, which is different from the noisy image input required for image denoising.
-The problem of input inconsistency needs to be tackled.
-Furthermore, the content difference between the generated image and the desired denoised image introduces additional distortion.
-The problem of content inconsistency also needs to be tackled.
+Specifically, the diffusion model is designed to receive standard Gaussian noise as input, which is different from the noisy image input required for image denoising.
+Furthermore, the content difference between the generated image and the desired denoised image introduces distortion.
+The input inconsistency problem and the content inconsistency problem are crucial to be tackled to stimulate the diffusion model for image denoising.

 In this paper, we propose a novel strategy to stimulate the Diffusion Model for Image Denoising~(DMID), consisting of an adaptive embedding method and an adaptive ensembling method.
-Our insight comes from the perspective of denoising.
-The function of a model is determined by its underlying structure.
-From the denoising perspective, the diffusion model and the iterative denoising methods share the same structure and similar functions.
-Therefore, as illustrated in Figure ~\ref{fig:diffusion model-iterative denoising}, the diffusion model can also be viewed as an iterative denoising method.
-This new perspective provides us with huge potential to employ a pre-trained diffusion model to tackle the aforementioned problems.
+Our insight comes from the denoising perspective towards the diffusion model.
+From the denoising perspective, the diffusion model and the iterative denoising methods share the same structure and similar functionalities.
+As illustrated in Figure~\ref{fig:diffusion model-iterative denoising}, the diffusion model can be viewed as an iterative denoising method.
+This new perspective provides us with huge potential to employ a pre-trained unconditional diffusion model to tackle the aforementioned problems, which also eliminates the resource-intensive and time-consuming demands associated with training a diffusion model~\cite{dhariwal2021diffusion}.

-Firstly, from the denoising perspective, the challenge of input inconsistency is essentially an embedding problem.
-Here the noisy image and iterative denoising process correspond to the intermediate state and the reverse process subsequence of the pre-trained diffusion model, respectively.
-Therefore, we propose an adaptive embedding method that embeds the noisy image into an intermediate state of a pre-trained diffusion model.
-Our embedding method enables us to perform Gaussian and real-world image denoising.
+Firstly, the problem of input inconsistency is essentially an embedding problem.
+Here the noisy image and iterative denoising process correspond to the intermediate state and the reverse process subsequence of the pre-trained unconditional diffusion model, respectively.
+Therefore, we propose an adaptive embedding method that embeds the noisy image into an intermediate state of the pre-trained unconditional diffusion model.
+Our embedding method enables to perform Gaussian and real-world image denoising.